What is acupuncture?

 What are the side effects of medical acupuncture?

 In most cases, there are no side effects to medical acupuncture.
 But some people do experience a worsening of their original symptoms for the first few days following treatment.
 Others may experience changes in their emotional state, sleep, appetite, and/or urine and bowel patterns.
 It is common for people to experience mild disorientation or deep relaxation after their first couple of treatments, but this should pass quickly, and you should never need more than a little bit of rest to fully recover.

 Everyone has their own individual experience when it comes to medical acupuncture, but most patients report feeling only a minimal amount of pain with the insertion of the needles.
 Others say they feel no pain at all.
 After the needles are in place, any pain that may have existed should be gone.
 Acupuncture needles are not hollow or as sharp as hypodermic needles, so it’s much less painful than blood samples or typical injections.
 There is also less risk of bruising or skin irritation with acupuncture needles.

 Throughout the past 2,000 years, there have been more people successfully treated with acupuncture than those treated with all of the other treatments combined.
 While it may have originated in Ancient China, it is now used across the globe, and it’s becoming more and more recognized as a complementary treatment option in Western medicine.

 Is medical acupuncture covered by insurance?

 Some insurance plans cover the costs of acupuncture, but not all of them will.
-More companies are recognizing the value of acupuncture all the time, so you should check your policy to find out if you are covered before you schedule your appointment.
+Increasingly, companies are recognizing the value of acupuncture, so please check your policy to find out if you are covered before you schedule your appointment.

 Is medical acupuncture right for you?

-Whether you’re looking for relief from chronic pain, respiratory issues or even digestive disorders, acupuncture may help you find it.
+If you’re looking for relief from chronic pain, respiratory issues, or even digestive disorders, acupuncture may help you find it.
 Dr. Sniezek can help you determine if it’s the right treatment option for your needs.
 Schedule your appointment online today.